 Group norms are the accepted, unofficial standards that members of a group follow, which help to evaluate the behavior of individuals.
 These norms help individual group members identify which behaviors would be permissible within a certain situation and which would not.

-Some groups have norms that promote greater interdependence, and therefore appreciate helping behaviors more that groups which don’t adopt these norms.
-In general, groups with co-operative norms have higher performance and satisfaction.
+Some groups have norms that promote greater interdependence, and therefore appreciate helping behaviors more that groups that don’t adopt these norms.
+In general, groups with cooperative norms have higher performance and satisfaction.

-This study investigated the influence Team Personality (i.e. those characteristics that define a group) would have on encouraging these norms and its subsequent impact on individual helping behaviors.
+This study investigated the influence team personality (i.e. the characteristics that define a group) has on encouraging norms and increasing helping behavior among team members.

-The researchers believed that a group with a large number of individuals who ranked high on extroversion and agreeableness would have high levels of cooperative group norms, which is a strong predictor for an increase in individual helping behaviors.
+The researchers hypothesized that a group with a large number of members that ranked high on extraversion and agreeableness would have high levels of cooperative group norms, which is a strong predictor for an increase in individual helping behavior.

-Researchers found that the level of extroversion within a group’s team personality impacted the adoption of cooperative norms, even when there was quiet a difference in extroversion levels amongst individual members.
+Researchers found that the level of extraversion in team personality impacted the adoption of cooperative norms, even when there was quite a difference in extraversion levels among individual members.

-A high level of extroversion implies a greater degree of assertiveness and influencing of others to accept certain norms.
-So, even if there are only a few team members who rank high on extroversion, they’re still influential.
-The norms accepted within this group then influence individual helping behaviors.
+A high level of extraversion implies a greater degree of assertiveness and ability to influence others to accept certain norms.
+So even if there are only a few team members who rank high on extraversion, they can still be very influential.
+The norms accepted within this group then influence individual helping behavior.

 Agreeableness was different.
-Only where there was little difference on agreeableness between team members would it quickly facilitate the adoption of co-operative norms.
-If there was a lot of difference between team members, then the emergence of co-operative norms was often hampered.
+Only where there was little difference on agreeableness between team members did it quickly facilitate the adoption of cooperative norms.
+If there was a lot of difference between team members, then the emergence of cooperative norms was often hampered.